-- the Office of the Australian Information Commissioner (the Commissioner); or - our external dispute resolution scheme, the Australian Financial Complaints Authority (AFCA).
+- the Office of the Australian Information Commissioner (OAIC); We will advise you how you can contact OAIC; or - our external dispute resolution scheme, the Australian Financial Complaints Authority (AFCA).
 Time limits apply to complain to AFCA.
 Please refer to AFCA's website set out below for details.